 This five-year course includes a foundation year (Year Zero), followed by a further four years of study including a study abroad year.
 During your Year Zero, you study three academic subjects relevant to your chosen course as well as a compulsory academic skills module, with additional English language for non-English speakers.

-Our course gives you the opportunity to study the unique combination of Latin America and human rights.
+Our course gives you the opportunity to study the unique combination of Latin America and human rights, and you will spend your third year studying abroad at a partner institution.
 You also have a broad mix of humanities and social science topics to choose from, including modules covering history, sociology, literature, film, philosophy, and art history.

 Latin America is one of the most densely fascinating and complex areas of the world.
 Home to a rich diversity of indigenous people, as well as some of the world’s fastest growing economies, greatest environmental challenges, and richest cultural traditions, Latin America as an area of study that will surprise you, challenge you, and broaden your horizons.